mlhubca/lab/bank-churn/Readme.md

 2. Execute the cell one by one by pressing Ctrl + Enter or selecting `Run -> Run Cells` from the notebook toolbar.

-This notebook goes throught the below common machine learning workflow:
+This notebook guides you throught the common machine learning workflow:

 1) Data acquisition
 2) Data exploration & visualization